 I could buy one of these booster seats for my young child today.
 And, more likely than not, I'll probably be able to buy one a year from now, too.

 Companies can't get away with this, can they?
 Thanks to regulatory failure, they very easily can.
-Although Congress put into law 20 years ago a requirement that the National Highway Traffic Safety Administration develop side-impact testing rules for car seats and boosters, it hadn't completed the task eight years later.
+Although Congress put into law 20 years ago a requirement that the National Highway Traffic Safety Administration develop side-impact testing rules for car seats and boosters (in part because 25 percent of deaths of children in vehicle collisions are from side-impact crashes), it hadn't completed the task eight years later.
 Finally, in 2014, a test was proposed.
 But, six years later, it's still being lobbed back and forth between regulators and manufacturers over what qualifies as a good test.

 This is the reason that today, according to ProPublica, "those seats need only pass a crash test that simulates a head-on collision."